JohnMurray/pipeline/readme.md

 # pipeline

-An attempt to create a distributed, statically defined build pipeline.
+An attempt to create a statically declared pipeline.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->